-1. Compliance with Law.
+Compliance with Law.

-In order for Contractor to provide certain services ("Services") to the EA pursuant to a contract dated July 1, 2023 ("Service Agreement"); Contractor may receive PII regulated by several New York and federal laws and regulations, among them, the Family Educational Rights and Privacy Act ("FERPA") at 12 U.S.C.
+In order for Contractor to provide certain services ("Services") (as listed in Exhibit A) to BOCES pursuant to the BOCES Purchase Contract ("Service Agreement"); Contractor may receive PII regulated by several New York and federal laws and regulations, among them, the Family Educational Rights and Privacy Act ("FERPA") at 12 U.S.C.
 1232g (34 CFR Part 99); Children's Online Privacy Protection Act ("COPPA") at 15 U.S.C.
-6501-6502{Pa}(g1_e62 G fF \mathbf{r}4 Part 312); Protection of Pupil Rights Amendment ("PPRA") at 20 U.S.C.
-1232h (34 CFR Part 98); the Individuals with

-Disabilities Education Act ("IDEA") at 20 U.S.C.
+6501-6502 (16 CFR Part 312); Protection of Pupil Rights Amendment ("PPRA") at 20 U.S.C.
+1232h (34 CFR Part 98); the Individuals with Disabilities Education Act ("IDEA") at 20 U.S.C.
 1400 et seq.
 (34 CFR Part 300); New York Education Law Section 2-d; and the Commissioner of Education's Regulations at 8 NYCRR Part 121.
 The Parties enter this DPA to address the requirements of New York law.
 Contractor agrees to maintain the confidentiality and security of PII in accordance with applicable New York, federal and local laws, rules and regulations.

-2. Authorized Use.
+Authorized Use.

 Contractor has no property or licensing rights or claims of ownership to PII, and Contractor must not use PII for any purpose other than to provide the Services set forth in the Service Agreement.
-Neither the Services provided nor the manner in which such Services are provided shall violate New York law.
+Neither the Services provided nor the such Services are provided shall violate New York law.

-3. Data Security and Privacy Plan.
+Data Security and Privacy Plan.

-Contractor shall adopt and maintain administrative, technical and physical safeguards, measures and controls to manage privacy and security risks and protect PII in a manner that complies with New York State, federal and local laws and regulations and the EA's policies.
-Education Law Section 2-d requires that Contractor provide the EA with a Data Privacy and Security Plan that outlines such safeguards, measures and controls including how the Contractor will implement all applicable state, federal and local data security and privacy requirements.
-Contractor's Data Security and Privacy Plan is attached to this DPA as Exhibit C.
+Contractor shall adopt and maintain administrative, technical and physical safeguards, measures and controls to manage privacy and security risks and protect PII in a manner that complies with New York State, federal and local laws and regulations and BOCES's policies.
+Education Law Section 2-d requires that Contractor provide BOCES with a Data Privacy and Security Plan that outlines such safeguards, measures and controls including how the Contractor will implement all applicable state, federal and local data security and privacy requirements.

-4. EA's Data Security and Privacy Policy
+BOCES's Data Security and Privacy Policy

-State law and regulation requires the EA to adopt a data security and privacy policy that complies with Part 121 of the Regulations of the Commissioner of Education and aligns with the NIST Cyber Security Framework.
-Contractor shall comply with the EA's data security and privacy policy and other applicable policies.
+State law and regulation requires BOCES to adopt a data security and privacy policy that complies with Part 121 of the Regulations of the Commissioner of Education and aligns with the NIST Cyber Security Framework.
+Contractor shall comply with BOCES's data security and privacy policy and other applicable policies.

-5. Right of Review and Audit.
+• Right of Review and Audit.

-Upon request by the EA, Contractor shall provide the EA with copies of its policies and related procedures that pertain to the protection of PII.
+Upon request by BOCES, Contractor shall provide BOCES with copies of its policies and related procedures that pertain to the protection of PII.
 It may be made available in a form that does not violate Contractor's own information security policies, confidentiality obligations, and applicable laws.
-In addition, Contractor may be required to undergo an audit of its privacy and security safeguards, measures and controls as it pertains to alignment with the requirements of New York State laws and regulations, the EA's policies applicable to Contractor, and alignment with the NIST Cybersecurity Framework performed by an independent third party at Contractor's expense, and provide the audit report to the EA.
-Contractor may provide the EA with a recent industry standard independent audit report on Contractor's privacy and security practices as an alternative to undergoing an audit.
+In addition, Contractor may be required, no more than once per calendar year and during normal working hours, to undergo an audit of its privacy and security safeguards, measures and controls as it pertains to alignment with the requirements of New York State laws and regulations, BOCES's policies applicable to Contractor, and alignment with the NIST Cybersecurity Framework performed by an independent third party at Contractor's expense, and provide the audit report to BOCES.
+Contractor may provide BOCES with a recent industry standard independent audit report on Contractor's privacy and security practices as an alternative to undergoing an audit.

-6. Contractor's Employees and Subcontractors.
+Contractor's Employees and Subcontractors.